 Pacific Islands & Oceania

-The Critical Pacific Islands Studies Certificate of Accomplishment introduces students to a critical analysis of Pacific peoples and cultures in the U.S. diaspora and beyond.
+The Critical Pacific Islands & Oceania Studies Certificate of Achievement and the A.A.
+Major in Pacific Islands & Oceania Studies both introduce students to a critical analysis of Pacific peoples and cultures in the U.S. diaspora and beyond.
 Privileging the voices of native Pacific Islanders, the interdisciplinary curriculum explores a plethora of historical and contemporary topics, including colonization, militarization, social movements, and immigration, through the use of academic and community-based scholarship.
 All required courses are University of California (UC) and California State University (CSU)-transferable and meet City College of San Francisco General Education (GE) area requirements A (Communication & Analytical Thinking), C (Natural Sciences), D (Behavioral and Social Sciences) E (Humanities), H1 (Ethnic Studies).